huangwwww/AI_Compass/README.md

 ## Project
 The project aims to implement an object detection system that recognizes the location of a landing pad for drones and indicates the direction of the landing site with respect to the centre of view.
 The input is an aerial image with a landing pad, and the output of the system is the direction of the landing site with respect to the centroid of the image.
 The experiment is simulated by using a camera to take photos of samples of landing pad placed on a surface.

-## Video of Presentation
-The presentation of the project can be seen in this video https://www.dropbox.com/s/e52kq5b81ztxlrg/AI%20Compass.mp4?dl=0

 ## Description of Overall Software Structure